Brick House (cigar)

 Brick House (or Brick House Cigars) is a brand of cigars handmade in Nicaragua by the J.C.
 Newman Cigar Company.

 History

-The Brick House brand was introduced in 1937 by Julius Caesar Newman, the founder of the J.C.
+The Brick House brand was created in 1937 by Julius Caesar Newman, founder of the J.C.
 Newman Cigar Company.
-The name was selected to honor his family's residence, a brick house situated in the Hungarian countryside.
-This house accommodated the Newman family on its upper floor and housed a local tavern on the lower floor.
+He named the cigars to honor his family home in the Hungarian countryside, a brick house that housed the Newman family residence on the top floor and a local tavern they ran on the bottom floor.

-Initially, the earliest Brick House cigars were fashioned using Cuban tobacco.
-Despite experiencing a decline in popularity, the brand underwent a revival in 2009 under the stewardship of third-generation owners Eric and Bobby Newman.
-They transitioned to employing Nicaraguan tobaccos in their blends.
-This effort garnered recognition, with the cigar being designated as the Best Bargain Cigar of 2009 by Cigar Aficionado.
+The earliest Brick House cigars were made using Cuban tobacco.
+The popularity of the brand declined, but in 2009 it was revived by third-generation owners Eric and Bobby Newman with the use of Nicaraguan tobaccos.
+The cigar has received an award of the Best Bargain Cigar of 2009 by Cigar Aficionado.